minyandafna/minyandafna.github.io/_events/2019-07-26-friday-night-minyan.md

 ---

 Please join us for our traditional egalitarian Friday evening service followed by a scrumptious potluck dinner.

+Sign up to join the potluck [here.]https://docs.google.com/spreadsheets/d/1vbTawkVFb44jVcGbSi4wozxLsCpVxMeQF5wfvJsPrbg/edit?usp=sharing)

+Please let us know if you have any questions - email [info at minyandafna . org](mailto:info@minyandafna.org)

 Looking forward to seeing you there!
-Please let us know if you have any questions - email [info at minyandafna.org](mailto:info@minyandafna.org)

 _There is a short flight of stairs up to the entrance of this home._